 As considerable portions of the Territory lands are not required in connexion with the establishment of the city, large areas have been leased under special improvement conditions in regard to the extermination of noxious weeds and the destruction of rabbits and other pests.
 The lands are classified into three grades of agricultural and three grades of grazing land.
-About 300,000 acres comprising 417 leases are at present held under lease for periods varying from quarterly tenure to 25 years.
-In addition leases have been granted over an area of approximately 12,000 acres in the Jervis Bay Territory.
+About 320,366 acres comprising 504 leases are at present held under lease for periods varying from quarterly tenure to 25 years.